moqingyan/object_reference_synthesis/README.md

-# object_reference_synthesis
+# object reference synthesis
 Generating Programmatic Referring Expressions via Program Synthesis

 ### Install
 #### Setup the environment
 In this project, we used pytorch-geometric and the dependancies of it.

-1. Import the environment to your anaconda (Recommended) In this directory, there is a torch_geometric.yml file.
+Method 1.
+Import the environment to your anaconda (Recommended) In this directory, there is a torch_geometric.yml file.
 You can import the environment to your anaconda to install all the dependancies. https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

-2. Use the dockerfile
+Method 2.
+Use the dockerfile
 In this directory, there is a Dockerfile.
 You can build an docker image here and run the result inside.
 ```
 docker build .